notus-sh/cocooned/README.md

 Cocooned is almost a complete rewrite of Cocoon, with more functionnalities, a more fluent API (I hope) and integration with modern toolchains (including webpacker).

 **For now, Cocooned is completely compatible with Cocoon and can be used as a drop-in replacement** as long as we talk about Ruby code.
 Just change the name of the gem in your Gemfile and you're done.
-It will work the same (but will add a bunch of deprecation warning to your logs). **This compatibility layer with the original Cocoon API will be dropped in Cocooned 3.0.**
+It will work the same (but will add a bunch of deprecation warning to your logs). **This compatibility layer with the original Cocoon API will be dropped in the next major release.**

-On the JavaScript side, Cocooned 2.0 removed the dependency to jQuery.
+On the JavaScript side, Cocooned 2.0 removed the dependency to jQuery (Yeah! :tada:).
 This means event handlers can not use any positional arguments other than the default `event`.
-See [JavaScript callbacks](#javascript-callbacks) for details.
+See [JavaScript](#javascript) for details.

 ## Installation